 Section 5.
 Personal Development Assessment: The time frame and assessment process I will use to measure progress toward mastery in this area.

-Example: “The course runs for six weeks and I will follow my progress via the results of my fortnightly and final exams.
+Example: “The course runs for 1 month and I will assess my progress by taking into account the scores of my weekly and final exams.

 Method 3 – Daily Self Assessment Template